-First, you need to open a preview of the file.
-Simply click on the desired file and select the option "Download" via the more button (symbol: three dots or three horizontal lines) in the upper right corner.
+To download a file in the Stackfield Mobile App, click on the desired file and select the option "Download" via the more button (symbol: three dots or three horizontal lines) in the upper right corner.

 File options within the mobile app